adopted-ember-addons/ember-file-upload/README.md

 | `name`              | a unique identifier of the uploader. used to rehydrate a component with its uploads happening in the background
 | `onfileadd`         | the name of the action to be called when a file is added to a queue
 | `onerror`           | the name of the action to be called when an error happens when creating a queue or uploading a file
+| `onInitOfUploader`  | the name of the action to be called when the component is initialized.
+This makes it so you have access to the methods of the native pluploader object.
+For instance, with the pluploader object you and manually add files with `pluploader.addFile(<file>)`.
 | `for`               | the ID of the browse button
 | `for-dropzone`      | the ID of the dropzone. this is auto generated if not provided
 | `max-file-size`     | the maximum size of file uploads